Speak to Me

 He snorted in laughter.
-"These are your freaking friends?
-Disgusting, Potter.
+"These are your friends?
+Pathetic, Potter.
 They look more abnormal than you."
 He said with a disgusting smirk, and roughly tossed the picture over onto his desk.
 Harry held his breath, but didn't hear anything break.
 Thankful that Vernon didn't break the frame, Harry quickly picked up the letter from Ron.

 'Happy Birthday, Harry!

 I hope you liked the picture of me and Hermione.
 She came over to visit a few days ago, and-well mate, I finally told her.

 That's a chocolate cupcake; I know how much you love chocolate, so Mom made it as chocolatey as she could.
 I hope your birthday

 is brilliant.
 Have you gotten any of your summer work done yet?
 Hermione made me work on mine, but I haven't even begun to tackle that Potion's essay.
 Honestly, Snape must be mad.
 Assigning that much over vacation..

 Anyway, have a happy birthday Harry, can't wait to see you!